readchina/readchina.github.io/README.md

-## Project Webpage
+# Project Webpage
 ![Jekyll Deploy](https://github.com/duncdrum/forty-jekyll-theme/workflows/Jekyll%20Deploy/badge.svg)

 Our new website is currently located at `https://readchina.github.io` and build using [GitHub pages](https://pages.github.com).
 We use the excellent Jekyll version of the ["Forty" theme](https://github.com/andrewbanchich/forty-jekyll-theme) originally by [HTML5 UP](https://html5up.net/).

-### Requirements
+## Requirements
 To preview and work on the website on your computer you need to have ruby `2` and jekyll `4` installed.
 If you run into issues with your installation please check the full [installation](https://jekyllrb.com/docs/installation/macos/) instructions by jekyll.

-If you maintain multiple sites, we recommend using [rbenv](https://github.com/rbenv/rbenv) to manage the parallel installation of mutliple ruby environment.
+If you maintain multiple sites, we recommend using [rbenv](https://github.com/rbenv/rbenv) to manage the parallel installation of mutliple ruby environments.

-### Installation
+## Installation
 You only need to do this once.
 Use `homebrew` to install the latest ruby.
 1. Install the latest ruby
     ```zsh